andyboeh/esphome-dmx512/README.md

   for the generation of the break signal.
 Defaults to 5.
   * `uart_num`: Set this to the internal ESP32 UART number.
 If only logging is configured, this should be set to 1 (default).
+  * `periodic_update`: If set to false, only state changes are transmitted and the bus is silent in between - violates the specification and may cause some dimmers to turn off
+  * `force_full_frames`: If set to true, the full 513-byte frame is always sent.
+Otherwise, only the configured channels are transmitted.